michaelkamprath/i2c-character-display/README.md

   This library supports that configuration, though it would be straightforward to add support for other pin configurations.
 - **AiP31068** - This is a character display controller with a built-in I2C support.
 The command set is similar to the HD44780, but the controller operates in 8-bit mode and is initialized differently.
 Examples of displays that use this controller include the [Surenoo SLC1602O](https://www.surenoo.com/products/8109143).
+- **ST7032i** - This is an I2C character display controller used with LCD displays.
+It is similar to the HD44780, but with some differences in the command set.
+  Examples of displays that use this controller include the [Surenoo SLC1602K3](https://www.surenoo.com/collections/81733622/products/8131705).

 Key features include:
 - Convenient high-level API for controlling many types of character display